apache/systemds/algorithms-regression.md

 **fmt**: (default: `"text"`) Matrix file output format, such as `text`, `mm`, or `csv`; see read/write functions in
-SystemML Language Reference for details.
+SystemDS Language Reference for details.

 Please see [mllearn documentation](https://apache.github.io/systemml/python-reference#mllearn-api) for more details on the Python API.